- compressible gas dynamics

 - theory of hyperbolic conservation laws: well-posedness in one and multiple space dimensions, relaxation limits, discontinuous flux conservation laws

 - modeling macroscopic fluid flow equations via microscopic interacting particle systems

 - numerics for hyperbolic conservation laws: finite volume schemes in one and multiple space dimensions, approximate Riemann solvers, discontinuous Galerkin methods, moving mesh methods

-- well-balanced schemes applied to the Euler equations with gravity
+- well-balanced schemes applied to the Euler equations and equations of ideal magnetohydrodynamics, both with gravity

 - astrophysical applications: accretion discs, protostellar jets, turbulence modeling, large eddy simulations, star formation, stellar evolution, galaxy evolution